How to Write a Retail Return Policy (& Free Templates)

 Your retail return policy can be an indirect sales tool.
 As many as 86% of retailers believe a lenient return policy helps increase revenue―and they’re not wrong.
 Many consumers check the return policy before making a purchase, and 54% of consumers say they’re not likely to make a purchase if the return policy is “poor” or “unclear.”
 Another 51% prefer to shop with businesses that offer the option to return to a physical store, and 44% of retailers plan to respond to this trend.
 Keep this in mind if you sell online in addition to your physical store.

 Creating a positive customer experience is a great way to boost retention and loyalty—and one area to pay close attention to is the returns experience.
 Returns can make or break a shopper’s loyalty.
-Approximately 95% of consumers are less likely to shop with a brand after a negative returns experience, and nearly three-quarters feel retailers need to improve, so there’s plenty of room to grow here.
+Approximately 95% of consumers are less likely to shop with a brand after a negative returns experience.

 A retail return policy sets expectations so that customers know what the experience will be like before they even make a purchase.
 When the returns process goes smoothly, they’ll likely return for future purchases.